aaronblondeau/hasura_starters/node/README.md

 This repo provides a starter project for creting an API with Hasura and Node.js.

 It includes the following
-- User authentication (with JWT tokens)
+- User authentication (with JWT tokens) via Supertokens
 - User email verification and password resets (emails sent with Mailjet)
 - Kubernetes friendly /readycheck and /healthcheck endpoints
 - Graceful shutdowns (with terminus)